semrush/intergalactic/website/docs/patterns/form/form.md

 **When to use?**

-- The form is large and/or complex, and you need to slow the user down in order he/she вщ not make mistakes.
+- The form is large and/or complex, and you need to slow the user down to help them avoid mistakes.
 - Right alignment of labels visually better connects labels with inputs, in comparison with left alignment.

 ![](static/label-4.png)